WolframResearch/WolframWebEngineForPython/README.md

 Wolfram Web Engine for Python allows you to use a Wolfram Kernel during a web request.

-This cli serves files from the current directory and below, directly mapping the directory structure to HTTP requests.

 ## Getting Started

 ### Prerequisites

 1. Python 3.5 or higher
-2. Wolfram Language 11.3 or higher
+2. Wolfram Language 11.3 or higher (Mathematica, Wolfram Desktop, or Wolfram Engine)
 3. [WolframClientForPython](!https://github.com/WolframResearch/WolframClientForPython)

 ### Install Using pip (Recommended)